Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/data-backfill-guide.md

 To optimize this process further, add aggressive retry logic with high timeouts.
 Continue to retry until you receive a 200 response.
 If you send an `insert_id`, then Amplitude deduplicates data that has the same `insert_id` sent within 7 days of each other.

+### Skip user properties sync

+When Amplitude captures an event, it includes the current values for each user property, which can change over time.
+When Amplitude recieves an event with user properties, it updates the existing user properties, but also adds any new user properties.
+You can change this behavior by adding `"$skip_user_properties_sync": true` to the event payload.

+When `"$skip_user_properties_sync": true` is included, Amplitude ignores the user properties table completely.
+The event has only the user properties sent with the event, does not update the user properties table, and doesn't display any pre-existing user properties.

+!!!example

+    For example, you send the following event to Amplitue.
+The user property table already has the user property `"city": "New York"`

+    ```json
+    {
+        "api_key": "2d586e0285a55af6e550c25018b5cdfb",
+          "events": [
+        {
+          "user_id": "123456",
+          "device_id": "",
+          "event_type": "Button Clicked",
+          "user_properties":{
+              "subscriptionStatus":"active"
+          }
+        }
+      ]
+    }
+    ```

+    The event appears in Amplitude as:

+    ```json
+          "events": [
+        {
+          "user_id": "123456",
+          "device_id": "",
+          "event_type": "Button Clicked",
+          "user_properties":{
+              "city":"New York"
+              "subscriptionStatus":"active"
+          }
+        }
+      ]
+    ```

+    You include `"$skip_user_properties_sync": true` and send the same event.
+The event appears in Amplitude like this:

+    ```json
+          "events": [
+        {
+          "user_id": "123456",
+          "device_id": "",
+          "event_type": "Button Clicked",
+          "$skip_user_properties_sync": true,
+          "user_properties":{
+              "subscriptionStatus":"active"
+          }
+        }
+      ]
+    ```
+    Notice that it doesn't include the city property.

+    Next, you include `"$skip_user_properties_sync": true` and send this event:

+    ```json
+    {
+        "api_key": "2d586e0285a55af6e550c25018b5cdfb",
+          "events": [
+        {
+          "user_id": "123456",
+          "device_id": "",
+          "event_type": "Button Clicked",
+          "$skip_user_properties_sync": true,
+          "user_properties":{
+              "city":"San Francisco"
+          }
+        }
+      ]
+    }
+    ```

+    Amplitude doesn't update the user properties table, and the event appears in Amplitude like this:

+    ```json
+          "events": [
+        {
+          "user_id": "123456",
+          "device_id": "",
+          "event_type": "Button Clicked",
+          "user_properties":{
+              "city":"San Francisco"
+          }
+        }
+      ]
+    ```
+    Any new event still has `"city":"New York"`, but this event displays `"city":"San Francisco"`.

 ### Timing

 If you send data that has a timestamp of 30 days or older, then it can take up to 48 hours to appear in some parts of Amplitude system.
 Use the [User Activity tab](https://amplitude.zendesk.com/hc/en-us/articles/229313067#real-time-activity)